 There are two different MHFA classes: one that focuses on youth and another that focuses on adults.
 You can choose the class that best meets your needs.

-This class is offered at no charge thanks to a generous grant from the Kansas Health Foundation.
+This class is offered at no charge thanks to a generous grant from the Topeka Community Foundation.
 FSGC partners with Valeo Behavioral Health Care to teach this class throughout our community to anyone who wants to attend.